christopherweiss/sass-style-guide/README.md

  * it takes less than ~1h
  * only when you are not behind your task

+## Tabs or Spaces
+* Spaces instead of tabs!
+* Indentation is always 2 spaces

+## Maximum Line Length

+Limit all lines to a maximum of 79 characters.

+## Blank Lines

+Separate top-level function and class definitions with a single blank line.

+Separate method definitions inside of a class with a single blank line.

+Use a single blank line within the bodies of methods or functions in cases where this improves readability (e.g., for the purpose of delineating logical sections).

+## Trailing Whitespace

+Do not include trailing whitespace on any lines.
 #Structure
 ##Directory
 The files are in the ```$ASSETS_DIR/stylesheets``` and you have always a application.sass which controlls the includes.